9th Crunchyroll Anime Awards: Awards

 Solo Leveling won nine awards including Anime of the Year, the first for a manhwa adaptation.
-The win was described as a massive upset by news outlets, as Frieren: Beyond Journey's End was widely expected to win the top prize; it nevertheless won four awards including the inaugural Best Background Art and its director Keiichiro Saito winning Best Director.
+The win was described as a massive upset by news outlets, as Frieren: Beyond Journey's End was widely expected to win the top prize; it nevertheless won four awards including the inaugural Best Background Art and its director Keiichirō Saitō winning Best Director.
 Look Back won Film of the Year, with its director Kiyotaka Oshiyama receiving the award.
 Dandadan won three awards including Best Character Design, while Demon Slayer: Kimetsu no Yaiba won Best Continuing Series and Best Animation.
 Ninja Kamui won Best Original Anime.
 Solo Leveling, Blue Box, Mashle: Magic and Muscles, Makeine: Too Many Losing Heroines!, Frieren: Beyond Journey's End, and Re:Zero − Starting Life in Another World won the genre awards for Best Action, Best Romance, Best Comedy, Best Slice of Life, Best Drama, and the inaugural Best Isekai Anime respectively.
 Sung Jin-woo of Solo Leveling won Best Main Character, while Fern of Frieren: Beyond Journey's End won Best Supporting Character.
 Anya Forger won the "Must Protect at All Costs" Character award for the third consecutive year.
 "Otonoke" by Creepy Nuts won Best Anime Song and Best Opening Sequence, while "Request" by Krage won Best Ending Sequence.
 Hiroyuki Sawano won Best Score for his work on Solo Leveling.
 Aoi Yūki won Best Voice Acting (Japanese) for her work as Maomao in The Apothecary Diaries, while Aleks Le won Best Voice Acting (English) for his work as Sung Jin-woo in Solo Leveling.
 Attack on Titan became the first recipient to receive the Global Impact Award, which was awarded to honor the works and visionary creatives who have produced anime series changing popular culture.
 Yuichiro Hayashi, The Final Seasons director, accepted the award.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.
 The lists are arranged alphabetically, except for the winner.